hishamsharif/ais/README.md

 > Containing services/modules :
 > 1. Entity - Implements the core business rules
 > 2. UseCases - Services that implements user stories, also contains models/DTO that are transferred across boundaries
+>     - LandPlotService - abstract the main UseCase,  provide default implementation using LandPlotServiceDefault, and use Spring transaction management for database writes.
 > 3. Interface Adaptors - Services expose or consume external services/applications
+>     - LandPlotRestApi - expose rest api to update/configure land plots
+>     - LandPlotRepo - Spring Data Integration with JPA/Hibernate, CRUD functionality against the data source using Spring Repository pattern
->     - Cross-cutting concerns like transactions and exceptions are handled using inbuilt Spring AOP Advice
+>     - LandPlotApiExceptionHandler - Cross-cutting concerns like transactions and exceptions are handled using inbuilt Spring AOP

 * The Web application - will provide the UI to maintain the land plots and consume the Rest API provided by the edge service